Squirrel/Squirrel.Mac/README.md

 Squirrel depends on [ReactiveCocoa](http://github.com/ReactiveCocoa/ReactiveCocoa) and [Mantle](https://github.com/github/Mantle).

-If your application is already using ReactiveCocoa, ensure it is using version 2.0.
+If your application is already using ReactiveCocoa, ensure it is using the same version as Squirrel.

 Otherwise, add a target dependency and Copy Files build phase entry for the ReactiveCocoa.framework target included in Squirrel's repository, in